larsll/deepracer-for-cloud/docs/installation.md

 **Local**:
 * A modern, comparatively powerful, Intel based system.
-	* Ubuntu 18.04 - Windows not supported
+	* Ubuntu 18.04 or 20.04 - Windows not supported, other Linux-dristros likely to work.
 	* 4 core-CPU, equivalent to 8 vCPUs; the more the better.
 	* NVIDIA Graphics adapter with minimum 8 GB RAM for Sagemaker to run GPU.
 Robomaker enabled GPU instances need ~1 GB each.
 	* System RAM + GPU RAM should be at least 32 GB.